discordeno/discordeno/website/docs/examples/reactionroles.md

 - Create an action row array
 - Add an action row if we have some buttons to add
-- If we have reached the limit imposed by discord (5 buttons per action row) it creates another action row and start using that
+- If we have reached the limit imposed by Discord (5 buttons per action row) it creates another action row and start using that

 ```ts
 function getRoleButtons(